You Don’t Really Want to Lose Weight, Do You?

 The benefits of walking have long been known but for some reason doesn’t make it onto most people’s “to do list.”
 The best reason I could give for daily walking is this.
 We have two circulatory systems, and only one has a pump.
 Obviously, we have the heart to pump the blood through our system.
 It seems that most are unaware that our Lymphatic system also needs circulation and the only way to do that, is through breathing and walking.
 One of my long-time fitness idols, Clarence Bass, wrote an article on the benefits of walking daily and interestingly enough; he only weight trains on day per week at age 79.

 In addition to the physical benefits of walking, you may also consider that walking is good for your emotions and that mind/body/spirit thing you may have heard mentioned from time to time.
 Here’s a great article, by Beverly Golden, on the benefits of walking that are outside the physical.
+And here’s another article you might like on the 19 physical and mental benefits of being outside.

 5. Strength Train Twice Weekly